jacentino/SqlFun/README.md

                  from post
                  where blogId = @id"

- Since the call of `sql` returns some function, it can be composed with another function, possibly performing result transformations.
+ The call of `sql` returns some function, thus it can be composed with another function, possibly performing result transformations.
  Let extend the blog type with a `posts: Post list` property.
 In this case, two results can be combined using a blog id as a key:

         let getBlogWithPosts: int -> DataContext -> Blog =